 Steve started attending the Mormon History Association after being invited to their meetings by Gary Smith.
 In 1981, Steve and Ron Miller started the Miller Eccles Study Group when they had Leonard Arrington come to talk to some friends they invited.
 The group met four times that year and has been meeting regularly ever since.
 Steve was the Membership Chairman for the Mormon History Association in 1989 and delivered his first MHA paper at the 2010 meeting in Kansas City.

 We moved to the Dallas, Texas, area in 2002 and have resided there ever since.
 We started The Miller Eccles Study Group Texas in our home, and we plan on retiring to Eugene, Oregon, by the end of 2014.

 Cris & Janae Baird

-During the workday, Cris is an in-house lawyer for a Fort Worth based real estate company.
-At night and on the weekends, Cris serves as a Bishop in the LDS Church.
+Cris works as a commercial real estate transactions lawyer in the Dallas office of an international law firm.
 He is an avid collector of Mormon books and art.
-Since 2007, he has served on the Board of Trustees of the Texas Boys Choir and its affiliated charter schools: The Fort Worth Academy of Fine Arts and The Texas School of the Arts.
-He also is a founding member of the Fort Worth Chapter of the BYU Management Society where he is Chairman of the Advisory Board.
-He occasionally guest lectures at the SMU Dedman School of Law.
+He was on the Board of Trustees of the Texas Boys Choir and its affiliated charter schools: The Fort Worth Academy of Fine Arts and The Texas School of the Arts, from 2007 through 2013, and was a founding member of the Fort Worth Chapter of the BYU Management Society in 2007 where he served as Chairman of the Advisory Board for several years.
+He worked as in-house lawyer for a Fort Worth based commercial real estate firm for 14 years, the last 7 of which as Senior Vice President and General Counsel.
 In 2011, he was named a “Best Corporate Counsel” finalist by the Dallas Business Journal.

 Adam & Gwen Miller